- Kelton Minor, PhD, postdoctoral research scientist at Columbia University Data Science Institute

-“We could look at, for instance, the effect of a night that is randomly warmer than normal for a given place at a given time of year, and see whether a given individual within that area sleeps more or less compared to what is normal for them,” says Kelton Minor, lead author on the study and PhD candidate at the University of Copenhagen’s Center for Social Data Science.
+“We could look at, for instance, the effect of a night that is randomly warmer than normal for a given place at a given time of year, and see whether a given individual within that area sleeps more or less compared to what is normal for them,” says Kelton Minor, PhD, lead author on the study and postdoctoral research scientist at Columbia University Data Science Institute.
 Basically, this ensures that data for a person who typically sleeps for just five hours a night (aka "short sleep") and then also slept for five hours on a warmer-than-usual night wouldn’t have been mistakenly considered evidence for the effect of climate change on sleep.

 This level of specificity also meant that the researchers could rule out “stable individual characteristics that we might not normally be able to observe,” says Minor.
 In other words, they could tell that the drops in sleep they found on hot nights weren’t due to other things (like, for example, a person deciding to have caffeine that night or being particularly stressed that day) because those variables would change at random in any given individual.
 Separately, they also controlled for a ton of potentially confounding location-specific variables—from daylight changes to cloud cover to humidity—and the effect of climate change on sleep still stood.